Gyshie/linux/Documentation/crypto/descore-readme.rst

 if you don't have 4 register variables get a new machine. up to 8 more registers are used to hold constants in some configurations.

-i assume that the use of a constant is more expensive than using a register:
+I assume that the use of a constant is more expensive than using a register:

-a) additionally, i have tried to put the larger constants in registers. registering priority was by the following:
+a) additionally, I have tried to put the larger constants in registers. registering priority was by the following:

 	- anything more than 12 bits (bad for RISC and CISC)